compomics/meta-proteome-analyzer/README.md

 ---

 ## MPA Startup ##
-After downloading the zip file, simply unzip the file and use the provided script, i.e. mpa-portable.bat for Windows OS.
+After downloading the zip file, simply unzip the file and use the provided script from the built folder, i.e. mpa-portable.bat for Windows OS or mpa-portable.sh for Linux (granting the access rights accordingly!).

 You can also double-click on the JAR file, however this will give you no options to change the memory settings (see below).